VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 ### 2. Deploy your API to Clever Cloud

-As it works with `git` we do not send our binaries to them, the deployment on Clever Cloud is therefore in two steps
+As Clever Cloud uses `git` we don't have to compile binaries and share them, Clever Cloud handles that for us, making the deployment steps as followed:

     (0. send the sources)
     1. build the app